2022 Karauli violence: BJP committee

-Administrative Probe
+Administrative probe

 The Rajasthan Government ordered an administrative probe on 8 April 2022, roughly a week later.
 The probe, headed by Rajasthan Home Secretary, will have to submit its report to the state government in 15 days.
 IAS Kailash Chand Meena, Divisional Commissioner of Kota under the Government of Rajasthan's Home Department, was later appointed as the new investigating officer.

-Judicial Probe
+Judicial probe

 The Bharatiya Janata Party's (BJP) Rajasthan unit President, Satish Poonia demanded a judicial probe in the communal violence indicating that the Congress government in Rajasthan was pursuing "appeasement politics" and aiding "Communalism".

 Aftermath

-Major Reshuffle of Top Officials
+Major reshuffle of top officials

 On the night of 13 April 2022, 69 Indian Administrative Services (IAS) officials were transferred in a major reshuffle.
 Among them was the collector of the violence hit Karauli district, Rajendra Singh Shekhawat.
 Ajit Kumar Singh replaced Shekhawat as the collector of Karauli.
 Other than Karauli, collectors of four other districts were also transferred.
 Prakash Chand Sharma has been transferred to Banswara, Nakate Shiv Prasad to Alwar, Sourabh Swami to Pratapgarh, and Nishant Jain to Jalore.

-Stopping Leaders from Visiting Karauli
+Stopping leaders from visiting karauli

 On 13 April 2022, BJP MP and Bharatiya Janata Yuva Morcha (BJYM) chief Tejasvi Surya was stopped from entering violence hit Karauli.
 Along with supporters and BJP Rajasthan unit Chief, Satish Poonia wanted to meet the victims of the Karauli violence but they were denied the permission by the Rajasthan Police.
 After being stopped, the leaders and the supporters staged a peaceful protest at the Karauli border but the police dispersed them with force.

 Later Tejasvi Surya, Satish Poonia and other BJP workers were detained by the Rajasthan Police.